 Once the hike is done, you can enjoy the afternoon soaking up the sun on the soft beach sand.
 There are also some great lunch spots to fill you up for your trip back to your hotel.

 There is a high police presence all throughout Hong Kong, which creates a safe feeling for both locals and tourists.
-It also lets potential criminals know that they are being watched – discouraging them from committing crimes!

 The public transport in Hong Kong is relatively safe and reliable, and walking through the streets and parks shouldn’t be an issue!
 If you a female traveling alone, however, take the necessary precautions and try not to walk down secluded streets on your own, especially at night.